rollerozxa/voxelmanip.se/_posts/2023-09-29-Washing-Your-Blaahaj.md

 ---
 title: Washing your Blåhaj
 cover: /media/Washing-Your-Blaahaj/cover.jpg
+cover_alt: Image of Blåhaj tucked underneath the sheets... ^-^
 ---

 For the past year or so I've been sleeping with a Blåhaj plush.
 He's big, cute, cuddly and I've loved him ever since I got him.
 However, throughout the months his face has begun to yellow from rubbing against my face, and just generally becoming a bit dirty.
 I was scared of washing him because I was worried he would get messed up or deformed by the washing machine, even if IKEA said that he is able to be washed completely fine.